Porsche SUVs put off die-hard sports car fans

 Diez and other see Porsche becoming a two-brand company with the 911 and its other sports cars sitting alongside a portfolio of top-end luxury models.

-Other marques such as Ferrari and Lamborghini have kept largely to sports cars, leaving their parents Fiat FIA.MI and Volkswagen (VOWG.DE) to develop other types of cars.
+Other marques such as Ferrari and Lamborghini have kept largely to sports cars, leaving their parents Fiat and Volkswagen to develop other types of cars.

 SUV BUILD-UP

-Turning its focus from one of the world's most recognisable sports cars to the bulky Cayenne was not a natural progression, but a necessity if Porsche was to hit its targets.
+Turning its focus from one of the world's most recognizable sports cars to the bulky Cayenne was not a natural progression, but a necessity if Porsche was to hit its targets.

 Bolstered by its alliance with Europe's biggest car maker Volkswagen, Porsche aims to sell 200,000 cars a year by 2018, up from 116,978 last year.
 It wants to keep its return on sales above 15 percent after achieving 18.7 percent last year.